 Sometimes, spousal maintenance is part of a divorce settlement as well.
 This is money paid by one spouse to the other, sometimes permanently and sometimes for a specific period, to protect that spouse from financial hardship after the divorce.

 Getting divorced is a big step in your life.
 It can be scary and it can be overwhelming, but it is also the end of one chapter and the beginning of the next phase of your life.
 Make sure your rights and interests are protected through this transition by working with an experienced Orland Park divorce lawyers.
-Contact our team at Demetrios N. Dalmares & Associates, Ltd. today to set up your free consultation with us.
+Contact our team at Law Office of Demetrios N Dalmares and Associates Ltd. today to set up your free consultation with us.